-- Conor Schaefer (conorsch) - Rodolfo Gouveia suggested to activate the --delimiter option. - drebs provided patches and discussion for different sources of randomness.
+- Conor Schaefer (conorsch) - Rodolfo Gouveia suggested to activate the --delimiter option. - drebs provided patches and discussion for different sources of randomness. - Heartsucker hand-compiled and added a new english wordlist.

 Many thanks to all of them!

 1.7 Links

 - The Diceware home page.
 Reading definitely recommended! - fork me on github